peter-c0de/bash-aliases/README.md

 downloadMp4(youtubelink) - download .mp4 from youtube using yt-dlp
 mergeMp4Mp3(mp4,mp3) - merge mp4  with new mp3
 pdf2png(pdf) - pdf to pngs
-"
+wav2mp3() - convert all WAV files in current directory to MP3 "

 # Show All of the User's Aliases: